-Another tip… realize that about 70% of missed shots from the corner or wing go long to the opposite side of the hoop.
+Another tip - realize that about 70% of missed shots from the corner or wing go long to the opposite side of the hoop.
 So make sure you have a weakside rebounder when the corner-wing shot goes up.

 Rebounding missed free-throws

-Not boxing out the offensive rebounders along the free-throw lane loses games... see "Boxing Out on a Free-Throw" below.
+Not boxing out the offensive rebounders along the free-throw lane loses games.
+See "Boxing Out on a Free-Throw" below.

-Offensive rebounding should be a very important part of your team offense in general.
-Nothing frustrates the opponent more, than their playing good aggressive defense, and you get one, two, or three offensive rebounds for more shots at the hoop, until you finally score.
+Offensive ReboundingOffensive rebounding should be an important part of your team offense.
+Nothing frustrates the opponent more, than their playing good aggressive defense, and you get one, two, or three offensive rebounds for more shots, until you finally score.

 The defender should already be between you and the hoop and trying to box you out.
 Make a fake one way, and quickly move your feet and slip around him/her on the other side.
 Once you are inside, now you box out.

-Always know where the ball is and just assume that every shot will be missed.
+Always know where the ball is and assume that every shot will be missed.
 If the shot is coming from the corner, remember that 70% of misses will go long on the opposite side, so be ready on the weakside.

 The defensive rebounders in the lowest space along the lane must block-out the adjacent opponent in the middle space.
 The defender should get close to the offensive player.
 For example, if you are on the right side of the lane, have your top (left) foot as near as possible to the offensive player.